-▶ Hunters should note that big game seasons in most parks are under Limited Entry Hunting restrictions.
+- Hunters are encouraged to remove gut piles from near hiking trails or known areas of recreational use or, if that is not possible, to advise park staff of kill locations. - Hunters should note that big game seasons in most parks are under Limited Entry Hunting restrictions.
 Consult the current Limited Entry Hunting Synopsis for map details.
 In keeping with Section 29 of the Park and Recreation Area Regulations, the following Parks and Recreation Areas are only open to the discharge of firearms, bows and crossbows from September 1 to June 30 during a lawful game hunting season: